-2.1.
-Initial eye position detection
+2.1 Initial Eye Position Detection

 The detection algorithm starts with a preprocessing to minimize interference from illumination sources other than the IR illuminator.
 This includes sunlight and ambient light interference.
-A differential method is used to remove the background interference by subtracting the dark eye image (odd field) from the bright eye image (even field), producing a difference image, with most of the background and external illumination effects removed, as shown in Fig. 6.
+A differential method is used to remove the background interference by subtracting the dark eye image (odd field) from the bright eye image (even field), producing a difference image, with most of the background and external illumination effects removed, as shown in Figure 6.
 For real time eye tracking, the image subtraction must be implemented efficiently in real time.
-To achieve this, we developed circuitry to synchronize the outer ring of LEDs and inner ring of LEDs with the even and odd fields of the interlaced image, respectively, so that they can be turned on and off alternately.
+To achieve this, we developed circuitry to synchronize the outer ring of LEDs and inner ring of LEDs with the even and odd fields of the interlaced image respectively so that they can be turned on and off alternately.
 When the even field is being scanned, the inner ring of LEDs is on and the outer ring of LEDs is off and vice versa when the even filed is scanned.
-The interlaced input image is subsequently de-interlaced via a video decoder, producing the even and odd field images as shown in Figs. 6A and B. More on our image subtraction circuitry may be found in [40].
+The interlaced input image is subsequently de-interlaced via a video decoder, producing the even and odd field images as shown in Figure 6 (a) and (b).
+More on our image subtraction circuitry may be found in [40].